strongloop/strongloop.com2/_posts/2019-01-23-in-the-loop-january-22-2019.md

 ## What Next?

+* Check out the previous "[In the Loop - January 3, 2019](https://strongloop.com/strongblog/in-the-loop-january-2019/)".

 * Learn about [open source projects](https://strongloop.com/projects/) that provide key technologies for the API economy: LoopBack; API Microgateway, and; OpenAPI Spec.

 * Check out [events](https://strongloop.com/events/) that the StrongLoop and IBM team will be attending!